Rethink Continuing Legal Education with Lawline's AI-Powered 'Learning Assistant'

 Lawline launches its Learning Assistant, the first AI-powered Continuing Legal Education (CLE) tool.
 Users can ask legal questions, receive instant answers, and deepen their understanding of complex legal topics.
-Featuring trustworthy content sourced exclusively from vetted, practicing attorneys, the Learning Assistant is now live and available for all Lawline user.
+Featuring trustworthy content sourced exclusively from vetted, practicing attorneys, the Learning Assistant is now live and available for all Lawline users, and to anyone with a no-risk free trial.

 The Learning Assistant seamlessly taps into a vast repository of over 1,900 CLE course transcripts, and can instantaneously provide information in response to requests.
 In the catalog, users can pose any legal question to the assistant or use it to find a specific CLE course.
 Within the course center, the assistant can be employed to deepen understanding of any legal topic.